jlenon7/blog/README.md

 npm install && cp .env.example .env
 ```

-Run seeders to get my experience and articles defined in your database, might need to change the content seeder files (`src/database/seeders`) for your case:
+Run seeders to get my experience and articles defined in your database, might need to change the content of seeder files (`src/database/seeders`) for your case:

 ```shell
 node artisan db:seed